francisduvivier/aoc-discord-notifier-bot/README.md

 # Try it out in your Browser now!

-I uploaded this project to repl.it and verified it is working fine there from the browser.
+I uploaded this project to [repl.it](https://repl.it/) and verified it is working fine there from the browser.
 You can run it directly by going here: [https://repl.it/@francisduvivier/aoc-jslb](https://repl.it/@francisduvivier/aoc-jslb).
 You need to fork it there and create a .env file in order to pass the config data (required environment variable names and values are exactly the same as the [config.json](config.json) file).
-You should know though that your leaderboard will be stored in a file which is as public as your replit fork.
-Check `getNewLeaderBoard` in [aocFetch.js](src/aocFetch.js) to change this.
+You should know though that saving leaderboard files to disk is disabled on [repl.it](https://repl.it/) by default.
+So every time the program is restarted, the whole leaderboard will be seen as new in the first check.

 # License